Jaya Bachchan: Artistry and legacy

 One of the highest paid actress of the 1970s, in 2022, she was placed in Outlook Indias "75 Best Bollywood Actresses" list.
-Filmfare included Bachchan's performances in Abhimaan in its Bollywood's "80 Iconic Performances" list.
+Filmfare included Bachchan's performance in Abhimaan in its Bollywood's "80 Iconic Performances" list.

 Writing for Times of India, Subhash K. Jha termed her an "exceptional talent" and noted, "During her brief innings of superstardom she was a far bigger star than her husband."
 Samriddhi Patwa of Filmfare noted, "The Bengali actress who had long hair, a sweet smile, and significant roles conquered the silver screen."
 Dinesh Raheja of Rediff.com termed her an "outspoken actress" and noted, "Diminutive she may be, but Jaya Bhaduri has managed to cast a long shadow over the world of Hindi films."
 Indian Express said that her filmography is "full of gems" and added, "The Bengali beauty ruled the silver screen with meaningful roles."
 Kanika Katyal of Firstpost noted, "Full of vigour and idealism, Jaya found herself at home in the "middle cinema" of the 1970s", and added, "Each time she emoted, the camera was firmly in her grip."